 - my hands are available for other dishes that require stirring (like homemade cream of mushroom soup)

-- freeing up a burner for caramelized onions and Swiss chard
+- freeing up a burner for this caramelized onions and Swiss chard recipe

 - being able to lower the temperature of the oven to make a big batch of cranberry orange granola for breakfast